Columba1198/TEDxJP-5k-V/README.md

 ```

 `prev_context.json` holds, for each segment, the captions of up to eight
 segments that come before it in the same talk, oldest first.
-It exists to
+The matching audio
-measure features that condition on preceding context, such as Whisper's
+is not included.
+It was made for measuring features that condition on preceding
-`--condition-on-previous-text`: score the set once without it and once with it,
-and the difference is what the conditioning is worth.
+context, such as Whisper's `--condition-on-previous-text`, but is now
+deprecated: it holds the exact captions, whereas in real use an error in the
+output can propagate.
+Use TEDxJP-5K-C instead.

 ## Rebuilding